jfhbrook/susitna/README.md

   progress on porting yabasic's lexer to nom, but I ran into a lot of issues I had to research to get past.
 The parser was a bit less fleshed out.

+## Architecture

+These notes describe the intended architecture, based on what I know from my prior experiments and/or studying yabasic.

+### lexing/parsing/etc

+I'm confident in these parts:

+- lexer - parser combinators which break up input into `Vec<Token>`s. this is actually more or less good enough to work off, minus ambiguity with seps.
+- parser - parser combinators which turn `Tokens` into `Expr`s, `Statement`s, `Program`s etc

+But I need to think about how commands work.
+I think bison actually generates the commands as a side effect of parsing - I'll probably want a separate layer for that.

+### stacks

+yabasic has two stacks, which I'll probably need some variation of:

+- symbol stack - a stack for managing symbols - things like variables, but more broad
+- call stack - a stack for managing function calls, gosubs etc

+I'm not confident in yabasic's implementation, though.
+I kinda want to "step back" and implement smaller versions of these, referencing them if I ever need them.

+### commands

+There are a few concepts here:

+- the commands themselves, which are distinct from AST and token concerns
+- the command runner, which for yabasic is basically just a big fat loop/match in main.c

+I'll need some kind of "virtual machine" or "interpreter" abstraction for actually running the commands.

+### editor

+I implemented an Editor abstraction in s7bas.
+It's actually quite a bit better than what's in yabasic, so I should probably reference it.

+### host

+I implemented a `Host` abstraction in s7bas, which dealt with IO concerns and which could be plugged into the Editor and/or the headless runtime.
+I was pretty happy with it!
+I think it could be useful going forward.

+## Next Steps

+I made good progress studying yabasic's parsing code.
+I now have a pretty robust lexer, I have some ideas for parsing, and I know that I need a call stack and symbol stack.
+But I think my ability to learn from yabasic is going to be limited going forward - its penchant for side effects is very different from what I'm doing!

+I think the next stage might actually be to step through an interpreters book?
+Like the one monkey-rust is based on?
+Maybe I read that book and reference monkey-rust, and I'll know enough to make a clean attempt at the other abstractions.

 ## Resources

 - [choosing a combinator](https://github.com/rust-bakery/nom/blob/main/doc/choosing_a_combinator.md) - the